Do you have a "very best" stock? A stock that brings you closer to retirement year in and year out? One like Kraft Foods

 In a way, dividends encourage responsibility -- something that strikes a personal nerve with me.
 As co-advisor of The Motley Fool's dividend-stock newsletter, Income Investor, I'm always on the lookout for corporations that pay solid dividends, like the stocks I'll share with you now.

 Like Kraft, Johnson & Johnson has an enormous portfolio of well-branded products that many people use.
 Its brand names include nutritional products Lactaid and Splenda; pain relievers Bengay, Motrin, and Tylenol; and health and beauty products Aveeno, Neutrogena, and Rogaine.
-At 3.1%, its yield isn't enormous, but its ability to generate free cash flow is impressive.
+At 3%, its yield isn't enormous, but its ability to generate free cash flow is more than impressive.

 Speaking of companies with strong brands, I'm taking a hard look at Mattel

 I'm not as sanguine about the prospects of our nation's financial systems, but I think there are banks in this country worthy of a second look.
-For example, I think BB&T
+For example, I think BB&T, with its sound credit quality and long tradition of conservative practices can deliver in the long run.
+Give it a look.

 The Foolish bottom line